Transition Problems – 7 Questions SLPs Need to Ask

 Maybe you need to teach your student to communicate wait and go, not just to follow directions with these concepts.

 Have I made my therapy room a place my student wants to be?
 To do this, you have to have rewarding activities and objects which you intertwine with harder work.

 5 – Pace

 Did I try to move my student along at the pace I hoped for, not the pace the student is capable of learning at?
-Making jumps in difficulty level that are too big and spending too much of the session at a level of frustration rather than a level of success can both lead to transition difficulties the next session.
+Making jumps in difficulty levels that are too big and spending too much of the session at a level of frustration rather than a level of success can both lead to transition difficulties in the next session.

 6 – Endings